 GSAM supervises Steve Barry and monitors the advice Steve Barry provides to their clients through regular reviews of client trading and positions for adherence to the stated guidelines of GSAM.
-The name and contact information for the person(s) responsible for supervising the advisory activities of Steve Barry are: Tim O'Neill, Managing Director, 1(212)902-7023, and Eric Lane, Managing Director, 1(212)902-8816.
+The name and contact information for the person(s) responsible for supervising the advisory activities of Steve Barry is: Julian C. Salisbury, Managing Director, 1(212)357-1425.